- Written by Dr.Mehmet Demircioglu

 I see patients treat the booking date as if it has become more important than the surgery itself.
 They have paid a deposit, arranged time off work, bought a ticket, told family, or prepared emotionally for months.
 Those costs are real, but they are still smaller than the cost of a rushed operation on the wrong plan.

 A hair transplant uses a limited donor area.
-It changes the hairline, the density distribution, the future repair options, and sometimes the way a patient sees himself for years.
+It changes the hairline, the density distribution, the future repair options, and sometimes the way you see yourself for years.
 If there is a serious unanswered question before surgery, waiting is not overthinking.
-It is surgical discipline.
+It is careful surgical judgment.

 This is especially true when the concern is not only emotional.
-New symptoms, high blood pressure, a recent infection, a medication change, uncertainty about who performs the operation, or a design that was never explained all deserve review before the patient enters the operating room.
+New symptoms, high blood pressure, a recent infection, a medication change, uncertainty about who performs the operation, or a design that was never explained all deserve review before you enter the operating room.

 Nerves feel uncomfortable, but they can still be normal.
 Many patients become anxious before any elective procedure.
 They look at the mirror more often, imagine the worst case, and worry that they are making a permanent decision.

-I do not cancel surgery only because a serious patient feels nervous.
+Nervousness alone does not make me cancel surgery.
 I look at what the nerves are attached to.
-If the patient understands the plan, the donor limits, the recovery, the surgeon role, and the realistic result, then nerves may simply reflect the weight of the decision.
+If you understand the plan, the donor limits, the recovery, the surgeon role, and the realistic result, then nerves may simply reflect the weight of the decision.

 The situation changes when the anxiety is attached to missing information.
-If the patient says, “I still do not know who will design my hairline,” or “the graft number changed but nobody explained why,” or “my blood pressure was high and I was told to ignore it,” then the feeling is no longer only anxiety.
+If you still do not know who will design the hairline, why the graft number changed, or why a high blood pressure reading was dismissed, the feeling is no longer only anxiety.
 It is a signal that the plan needs review.

 Normal fear needs a different response from anxiety before hair transplant surgery.
-On this page, the decision is narrower: continue, pause, or ask for a proper medical review before donor hair is used.
+On this page, the decision is narrower.
+Continue only when the concern has been reviewed, or pause before donor hair is used.

 A new medical detail close to surgery must be disclosed before the procedure, even if it feels embarrassing or inconvenient.
-A patient may feel well and still have a finding that changes the risk calculation.
+You may feel well and still have a finding that changes the risk calculation.

 I want to know about fever, a new cough, active infection, uncontrolled diarrhea or vomiting, chest pain, fainting, a sudden blood pressure problem, a new medication, a missed prescribed medicine, a recent emergency visit, or any doctor instruction that changed after the booking.
 These details do not always cancel the procedure.
 They decide whether the surgery can be planned safely that day.
 Hiding them because you fear postponement is more dangerous than asking early.